NobodyXu/aspawn/README.md

 ### Throughput benchmark

-Since `aspawn` allows user to **do anything** in the vforked child via `aspawn_fn`, it makes no sense to benchmark how many processes can `aspawn` created.
+Since `aspawn` allows user to **do anything** in the vforked child via `aspawn_fn`, it makes no sense to benchmark how many processes can `aspawn` created as it depends on user provided argument `fn`.

 [1]: https://github.com/NobodyXu/aspawn
 [2]: https://github.com/NobodyXu/aspawn/blob/master/syscall/syscall.h